mrodobbe/ReactionClassifier/README.md

-# reactionclassifier
+# ReactionClassifier

-Hybrid-strict hierarchical reaction classification.
-Given a reaction SMILES, it predicts a class in an LLM-derived reaction taxonomy and **confirms it deterministically**: a Morgan difference–product (MDP) fingerprint MLP gate proposes a class, the exact retrosynthetic templates in that class's tier-3 subtree are applied to the reaction, and a label is returned only if a template actually reproduces the recorded product (otherwise the classifier abstains).
+Hierarchical reaction classification.
+Given a reaction SMILES, it predicts a class in an LLM-derived reaction taxonomy and **confirms it symbolically**: a Morgan difference–product (MDP) fingerprint MLP gate proposes a class, the exact retrosynthetic templates in that class's tier-3 subtree are applied to the reaction, and a label is returned only if a template reproduces the recorded product

 ## Install